Prashant Ranade: Early life and education

 Prashant Ranade did his schooling and college in Mumbai.

 He studied mechanical engineering at the Indian Institute of Technology (IIT), Bombay, in 1975.
 He moved to the United States in 1975 where he earned his MS in Control Engineering from the University of Cincinnati in 1977 and did his MBA in Marketing and Finance at Xavier University, USA in 1982.

-Ranade currently lives in the United States and has worked in Europe and India where he maintains his second home.